ucsb-cs56-projects/cs56-discretemath-towers-sierpinski/README.md

 * width  width and height in pixels

 Will draw on the screen in a Swing gui a representation of diagrams similar to those shown in the linnks above (which were hand drawn.)
-Note: Use build2.xml to run this file
+Note: Use build.xml to run this file
+Note: Use build2.xml to run wolfenbarger's

 ~estimate: 360